coderamen666/srd-v3.5-md/spells/spells-t-z.md

 plant is not living, the spell fails and you are ejected from the entry plant.

-You can bring along objects as long as their weight doesn't exceed your maximum load.
+You can bring along objects as long as their weight doesn’t exceed your maximum load.
 You may also bring one additional willing Medium or smaller creature (carrying gear or objects up to its maximum load) or its equivalent per three caster levels.
 Use the following equivalents to